-- While you are saving your money after you default, under a so-called “debt consolidation program” interest accrues on your credit card debt at the default rate.
-You can pay your debts over time in a chapter 13 case, almost always without interest.
+- While you are saving your money after you default, the debt consolidation interest accrues on your credit card debt at the default rate.

-- If you have been ripped off by a debt settlement firm or a debt management company, Lakelaw will sue them to recover your losses.
+If you have been misled or scammed by a debt settlement firm or a debt management company, LakeLaw will sue them to recover your losses.

 Not all debt consolidation attorneys in Chicago have the experience required to handle these cases effectively.
 When you turn to LakeLaw, you will find an experienced debt consolidation attorney who can help you make the right choices so you can move forward with a better financial future on the horizon.